VulcanJS/vulcan-docs/source/example-movies.md

 import './routes.js';
 ```

-If everything worked properly, you should now be able to head to `http://localhost:3000/` and see your `MoviesList` component show up.
+If everything worked properly, you should now be able to head to `http://localhost:3000/` and see your `movies` component show up.

 ## The Schema